Our Flooring Suppliers

 Ceramic Tile.
 Conway has a fantastic selection of ceramic, stone, porcelain and glass tile from our Canadian suppliers; Centura, and Cera-tec.
 Whether you are tiling your kitchen, bathroom, or are looking to floor your entire new-build project, Conway has the team that can make your vision a reality.

 Sheet vinyl does require a good sub-floor for installation but the trade-off is that it looks and feels very good at a great value as compared to other hard surface flooring options.
-Mannington’s Luxury Vinyl Flooring is available in three different wear levels and are made with a fibreglass backing that is a lot more flexible and resistant to damage, especially during the install.
-The surfaces of the products are also incredibly strong and resistant to regular wear.
-Check out products from our suppliers Mannington and Congoleum.
+The surfaces of the products are incredibly strong and resistant to regular wear.
+Check out products from our suppliers like Congoleum.